Harry2166/Cube-Scrambler-and-Timer/README.md

 # Cube-Scrambler-and-Timer
-A cube scrambler and timer that I made in Python.
-It isn't that advanced since I'm still not any good at this.
+A Rubik's Cube scrambler and timer made in Python.

-This is my first project that I posted here.
+The first project posted by me, Harry2166.

+This code has essentially three functions:
+- To give a scramble for the Rubik's Cube
+- To have a timer for the Rubik's Cube
+- To store the times in a separate .txt file